Alain2020/237fitness/README.md

 <h3>Google Fonts</h3>
 Google Fonts was used to style the website fonts.

-<h3>Font Awesome</h3>
+<h3>Boxicons</h3>
-I used the font & icon toolkit Font Awesome in the company section, artist Modals and footer links to define elements by a visual means.
+I used the boxicons toolkit in the narbar section, team section, classes section, contact section and footer links to define elements by a visual means.

 Features Left to Implement: